 - Willingness to participate and be challenged

-- Prepared to bring issues and challenges for discussion
+- An eagerness to bring issues and challenges for discussion

-- Able to approach the relationship with respect and openness
+- An ability to approach the relationship with respect and openness

-- Availability, commitment and attendance at the mentoring meetings, workshop and networking gatherings.
+- Availability, commitment and attendance at the mentoring meetings, workshops and networking gatherings.

-- Personal Development – knowledge of self, abilities, behaviours and communication and leadership skills
+- Personal Development: Knowledge of self, abilities, behaviours, communication and leadership skills

-- Business Skills – understanding the business environment and skills necessary to manage a profitable business
+- Business Skills: Understanding the business environment and skills required to manage a profitable business

-- Leadership Skills – problem solving and decision making; planning and innovative thinking; ethics and fairness in the workplace.
+- Leadership: Problem solving and decision making; planning and innovative thinking; ethics and fairness in the workplace.

 A Confidentiality Agreement will be signed.